Chrysthy/Weather-Forecast/README.md

 ## 💻 Project

-- The website was created to practice JavaScript, Node, JSON and API skills.
+- The website was created to practice HTML, CSS, JavaScript, Node, JSON and API skills.

 <br>